Loer Lab People Teaching Research Protocols Images Links Contact

 Aurora Martinez, Dept of Biomedicine, University of Bergen, Norway.
 The Martinez lab biochemists study the function of aromatic amino acid hydroxylase (AAH) enzymes, especially phenylalanine hydroxylase (PAH).
 Dysfunction of PAH in humans results in phenylketonuria (PKU); we have worked with the Martinez lab on C. elegans PAH, and on biopterin, a cofactor required for AAH function.

 Einhard Schierenberg, Zoological Institute, University of Cologne (Köln), Germany.
-[Dr. Schierenberg is now retired.]
+[Dr. Schierenberg is deceased.]
 The Schierenberg lab studied the evolution of nematode embryogenesis.
 We worked with them to identify the embryonic origins of specific serotonergic neurons in nematode relatives of C. elegans and also in characterizing an interesting nematode (Propanagrolaimus sp.) found in mud of the San Diego river.

 Ralf Sommer, Max Planck Institute for Evolutionary Biology, Tübingen, Germany.
 We are currently collaborating with the Sommer lab (and Hobert lab) to characterize the expression and function of two terminal selector transcription factors with well-characterized functions in C. elegans, unc-3 and unc-86, in the satellite model organism (nematode) Pristionchus pacificus.
 The Sommer lab is the 'mother ship' for Pristionchus research - Dr. Sommer first developed this worm as a new model organism for evolutionary developmental biology just over 20 years ago.